5 from 1 vote

 Instructions

 • Bring a large pot of water to a boil.
-While water is boiling, cut out the core of the cabbage, keeping the head whole.
+While it heats, cut the core out of the bottom of the cabbage, keeping the head whole.

-• Meanwhile, heat olive oil in a large skillet.
-Add diced onion and cook over medium-high heat for 5-7 minutes, until translucent.
-Add minced garlic and cook for 1 minute.
+• While the cabbage cools, heat olive oil in a large Dutch oven or deep skillet over medium-high heat.
+Add diced onion and cook for 5 to 7 minutes until translucent.
+Add garlic and cook for 1 minute until fragrant.
+Remove from heat.

-• Rough chop the rest of the cooked cabbage and layer in the bottom of a Dutch oven or large skillet with lid.
-Place stuffed cabbage rolls, seam side down, on top in a single layer.
+• Roughly chop the remaining boiled cabbage and spread in a shallow layer across the bottom of your Dutch oven.
+Arrange stuffed rolls seam side down on top in a single layer.

-• Once boiling, reduce heat to low to simmer and continue to cook/steam the rolls for 25 minutes, until filling is well heated and cabbage rolls are easily cut with a fork.
-Serve.
+• Cover and bring to a boil over high heat.
+Once boiling, reduce to a low simmer and cook for 40 to 45 minutes, until cabbage is fully tender and rolls cut easily with a fork.

 Notes